 Airtable occupies a strange position in 2026.
-It’s simultaneously one of the most respected low-code platforms in the world — used by 450,000+ organizations including Netflix, NASA, and Shopify — and a company still digesting the trauma of cutting nearly half its workforce.
+It’s simultaneously one of the most respected low-code platforms in the world — used by 300,000+ organizations including Netflix, NASA, and Shopify — and a company still digesting two rounds of layoffs (Dec 2022 + Sept 2023) that took out roughly a third of headcount.
 The product is beloved.
 The engineering is strong.
-But the organization around it has been through a controlled demolition.
+But the organization around it has been through significant restructuring.

 Founded in 2012 by Howie Liu, Andrew Ofstad, and Emmett Nicholas, Airtable spent a decade building the spreadsheet-database hybrid that enterprise teams couldn’t stop adopting.
 It peaked at a $11.7 billion valuation in 2021, rode the pandemic productivity wave to 1,700 employees, and then hit the same wall as every other overfunded SaaS company: the market corrected, and Airtable had to correct with it.

-What makes Airtable’s story interesting in 2026 isn’t the layoff itself — that story is two years old.
+What makes Airtable’s story interesting in 2026 isn’t the layoffs themselves — those rounds are two and three years old.
 It’s what happened after.
 The company achieved cash flow positivity in late 2024, launched its first standalone product in 13 years (Superagent, an AI agent platform), hired a CTO from OpenAI, and is now positioned as an AI-native company rather than a spreadsheet tool.
 Whether that pivot will work — and whether the culture can support it — is the real question for anyone evaluating an offer.

 Airtable at a Glance